AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

        null;
     end Show_Return;

-Ada 2005 allows a notation called the :ada:`extended_return_statement`, which allows you to declare the result object and return it as part of one statement.
+Since Ada 2005, a notation called the :ada:`extended_return_statement`, which allows you to declare the result object and return it as part of one statement, is available.
 It looks like this:

 .. code:: ada run_button